-The club fees do not include team travel expenses such as hotels, food, social outings, team parties, and the like.
+The club fees may not include all team travel expenses such as food, social outings, team parties, and the like.
 Players on teams that travel more will pay more due to travel expenses.

 In addition to club fees, club teams require a significant commitment by the player and support by the player's family.
 Practices are held at least two times per week, and other special practices such as position training or conditioning training may be held at other times.
-Tournaments are typically 1-2 hours from Marin, and one or two may be further and require an overnight stay.
-Day-long tournaments may require a departure time as early as 6 a.m. or earlier and a return time as late as 8 p.m. the same day.
+Tournaments are typically 1-2 hours from Marin, though some may be further and require an overnight stay.
+Day-long tournaments may require a departure time as early as 5:30 AM and a return time as late as 8:00 PM the same day.

 Marin Juniors provides some insurance protection through USAV Volleyball on an excess coverage basis for all members participating in scheduled, supervised, approved activities such as practice sessions and tournaments.
 Travel with a supervised group of team members directly to and from these activities is also covered.
 When an injury has occurred during one of these activities, parents must first file a claim with their family insurance carrier.

 USAV insurance covers some of those medical expenses associated with a qualified injury not covered because of a deductible clause in the family policy.
 THIS INSURANCE COVERAGE WILL NOT TAKE THE PLACE OF YOUR REGULAR FAMILY INSURANCE COVERAGE.

 Equipment provided for each team includes: A player uniform package (jerseys, spandex, backpack, etc.), volleyballs, ball bags, a ball cart, and a first aid kit.
 Players provide their own socks, court shoes (or sand socks for beach), ankle braces, kneepads, sunglasses, visors, and any other desired equipment.